 Now that you are done with the technicalities and final touches of your app, it's time for all your hard work to see the light.
 The app industry is one of the most competitive businesses out there and to be able to make your app stand out from the crowd you must learn to promote it like the pros.

-Learn how to make the most of your iOS or Android app on our App Marketing category in the blog, from making mockups and demo videos to promoting on Facebook and uploading the right iOS screenshots to iTunes Connect, we've got you covered.
+Learn how to make the most of your iOS or Android app on our App Marketing category in the blog, from making iPhone X mockups for promoting on Facebook and uploading the right iOS screenshots to iTunes Connect, we've got you covered.